paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 <a id="section-828c"></a>
 ## § 828c.
 Applicability of this subchapter

-Except as herein provided, the provisions of this subchapter shall not be construed as repealing or affecting any of the provisions of this chapter.
+Except as herein provided, the provisions of this subchapter shall not be construed as repealing or affecting any of the provisions of the Federal Power Act [[16 U.S.C.
+791a](./chapter-012-federal-regulation-and-development-of-power.md#section-791a) et seq.].

 ### Statutory Notes

+#### References in Text
+The Federal Power Act, referred to in text, is act June 10, 1920, ch.
+285, 41 Stat.
+1063, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see [section 791a of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-791a) and Tables.

 #### Codification
 Section was not enacted as part of the Federal Power Act which generally comprises this chapter.